omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 TODO tutorial: XSWT, FTL, how to edit stuff; how to use Java classes (new widgets in XSWT, JARs in the templates)

+TODO pelda: "[] make new project dependent on this one" checkbox TODO pelda: "Name of examples folder", "Name of source" folder TODO Util: hasMethod(), hasField(), instanceof(), newInstance()

 TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())

 TODO decide: maybe template files should have the ".ftl" extension, so that